reflex-dev/reflex-web/docs/getting-started/installation.md

     rx.box(
         rx.alert_title("Error ", rx.code("command not found: reflex"),),
         rx.alert_description(
             "If you install Reflex with no virtual environment and get this error it means your PATH cannot find the reflex package.
-A virtual environment should solve this problem.", ),
+A virtual environment should solve this problem, or you can try running ", rx.code("python3 -m"), " before the reflex command.", ),
     ),
     status="warning",